austral-electronics/ThunderballH7/README.md

 [Installing Git for Windows tutorial](https://vladmihalcea.com/tutorials/git/windows-git-ssh-authentication-to-github/)

  - **Clone the repository**
-To make a "C:git" directory and clone the template from github, type in a Windows console :
+To make a "C:\git" directory and clone the template from github, type in a Windows console :
 ```
 cd c:\
 mkdir git